What is grief?

 Emotions experienced during grief

-Grief is a fundamentally emotional process.
+Grief is fundamentally an emotional process.
 It is undeniable that the bereaved person experiences emotions of a rare intensity.
-As one might expect, fear, anxiety, guilt, anger, irritation, revolt, depression… take hold of the bereaved person for weeks, months or even years.
-Of course, with a unique duration, power and rhythm for each.
+As one might expect, fear, anxiety, guilt, anger, irritation, revolt, depression…will take hold of the bereaved person for weeks, months or even years.
+Of course, with a unique duration, intensity and rhythm for each.

 Certainly, accepting and expressing one’s emotions is the surest way to heal the broken emotional bond with a loved one.
 Listening to a loved one or a caregiver, or writing, will encourage the expression of these emotions.

-Answering the three essential questions of grief work is also a considerable help, they are real therapeutic tools.
+Answering the three essential questions of grieving is also of considerable help, they are real therapeutic tools.

 In general, grief reactivates past suffering from breakups, losses and separations experienced in the childhood and adult life of the bereaved person.
-It is her entire personal history that constitutes the prism through which she will perceive and live her grief.
+It is the entire personal history that constitutes the prism through which he/she will perceive and live the grief.

-Through the joint work of the grieving process and the mourning work, the bereaved person will experience an inner alchemy that will transform him or her forever.
-Taking care of herself with patience and kindness is what will gradually and surely lead her to peace.
+Through the joint work of the grieving process and the mourning , the bereaved person will experience an inner alchemy that will transform him or her forever.
+Taking care of oneself with patience and kindness is what will gradually and surely lead one to peace.

 What emotions are you currently experiencing?
 Going through our questionnaire will lead you to a personalized answer that will help you see things more clearly.